Budget Analysis and Planning

 - Part-time undergraduate students who are approved to enroll for ten units or fewer, or an equivalent number of courses per quarter, or for two courses or fewer per semester at Berkeley or Merced, shall pay the full Student Services Fee and one-half the Tuition charge paid by full-time students.

-- Part-time graduate students who are approved to enroll for one-half or less of the regular course load stipulated in Academic Senate Regulation 702, or who are pursuing an approved part-time program as otherwise defined by the Academic Senate, shall pay the full Students Services Fee and one-half the Tuition charge, except for those students enrolled in special part-time professional degree programs covered by the Policy on Self Supporting Part-Time Graduate Professional Degree Programs.
+- Part-time graduate students who are approved to enroll for one-half or less of the regular course load stipulated in Academic Senate Regulation 702, or who are pursuing an approved part-time program as otherwise defined by the Academic Senate, shall pay the full Students Services Fee, one-half of Tuition, and, if applicable, one-half of Professional Degree Supplemental Tuition.

-- Part-time nonresident graduate and undergraduate students shall pay one-half the Nonresident Supplemental Tuition charge, one-half the Tuition charge, and the full Student Services Fee.
+- Part-time nonresident graduate and undergraduate students shall pay one-half the Nonresident Supplemental Tuition charge, one-half the Tuition charge, the full Student Services Fee, and, if applicable, one-half the Professional Degree Supplemental Tuition charge.

 Under the Regents' Policy on Reduced Fee Enrollment for University Employees, the following individuals may enroll in regular session courses not to exceed three courses or nine units per quarter or semester, whichever provides the greater benefit to the employee, upon payment of one-third of the Student Services Fee charged at each campus and one-third of the Tuition charge: